tippe4hexhibit/menugen/README.md

-# schedgen
+# menugen

-Schedule Generator is a Python program to generate the YAML for the Tippecanoe County 4-H website.
+Dining Menu Generator is a Python program to generate the YAML for the Tippecanoe County 4-H website.

 - Reads data from Airtable base